Freezer and Refrigerator Home Maintenance Tips

-Your refrigerator and freezer combine to create one of the most important parts of your home.
-Keeping it in proper working order form is easy to do, and it can prevent costly repairs in the future.
-Follow these 6 tips for some Do-It-Yourself home maintenance on this crucial kitchen appliance.
+Your refrigerator and freezer combine to create one of the most important items in your home.
+Keeping it in proper working order is easy to do, and it can prevent costly refrigerator repairs in the future.
+Follow these six tips for some DIY home maintenance on this crucial kitchen appliance.

-Your refrigerator's condenser coils are usually underneath a pop-off panel at the bottom of the unit, though some are on the back of the refrigerator.
+The coils are usually located underneath a pop-off panel at the bottom of the unit, though some are on the back of the refrigerator.
 Vacuum them annually.
-This one refrigerator maintenance tip can help you save money on your energy bills and extend the life of your refrigerator.
+This one refrigerator maintenance tip can help you save money on your energy bills, prevent expensive repairs, and extend the life of your refrigerator.

 Simply put, your average refrigerator door should close by itself.
-If it's not, you should first check to see if anything inside the fridge is blocking the door.
-After that, you can adjust the support feet appropriately for proper closure.
+If it's not closing on its own, check to see if anything inside the fridge is blocking the door.
+If there's nothing obstructing the door, try adjusting the support feet appropriately for proper closure.

 If you have problems with the unit forming frost quickly or experiencing temperature fluctuations, there are a number of possible causes.
 If you have many family members opening the door often, try to lessen the frequency and the length of time it is open.
 You may also have a leak in the door seal, and it may need cleaning or replacement.
 Over time, this seal can develop cracks or become brittle.
 Check your seal periodically.